 Automatic weather stations or partially automated systems are increasingly being used on observing ships for both observation and data transmission purposes.
-Three basic modes of operation are used, as follows:
+Two basic modes of operation are used, as follows:

-(a) The observation is made manually, typically entered into an electronic logbook on a computer, coded, as necessary, and formatted for automatic or manually initiated report transmission;

-(b) The observation is made automatically using standard AWS techniques, as described in Part II, Chapter 1.
+(a) (a) The observation is made automatically using AWS techniques, as described in Part II, Chapter 1.
 The position, course and speed of a ship are taken from its navigation system or computed independently using a satellite navigation system, usually the Global Positioning System (GPS).
 The transmission of such observations can be either purely automatic or initiated manually according to the communications facilities;

-(c) The observations making up the marine report are a combination of automated and manual observations, namely, automated observations augmented with visual observations entered by the observer before transmission (i.e. adding visibility, weather codes, cloud amounts, types and heights, wave heights, periods and directions, ice parameters and wind speed and direction where not measured using an anemometer).
+(b) The observations making up the marine report are a combination of automated and manual observations, namely, automated observations augmented with visual observations entered by the observer before transmission (i.e. adding visibility, weather codes, cloud amounts, types and heights, wave heights, periods and directions, ice parameters and wind speed and direction where not measured using an anemometer).

 4.2.2.4 Times of observation